gary-rowe/hid4java/README.md

 ### Project status

-Early-Beta: Expect bugs and minimal API changes.
-Not suitable for production, but developers should start integrating.
+Late-Beta: Expect minimal API changes.
+Suitable for early production.

-### hid4java
+### Summary

 The hid4java project supports USB HID devices through a common API which is provided here under the MIT license.
+The API is very simple but provides great flexibility such as support for feature reports and blocking reads with timeouts.
+Attach/detach events are provided to allow applications to respond instantly to device availability.

 ### Technologies